naveen-malla/100DaysOfMLCode/README.md

 Revised concepts of Deep learning.
 Understood the concept with an example of Demand Prediction of a product.

 **DAY 30**:
+Reviced concepts of Gradient Descent and Back Propagation.

+**DAY 30**:
 Learned how to implement forward propagation in neural networks using numpy.

 **DAY 31**: